My writing

 In progress

-Working title: New Orleans Dystopia
+Standalone novel: New Orleans Dystopia (working title)

-Gudrid the Far-Traveler
+Standalone novel: Gudrid the Far-Traveler

 A YA novel in verse about a legendary teenage Viking girl who explored the far north with her family and on her own, eventually crossing the ocean to the New World.

-Journey to the Center of the Desk
+Standalone novel: Journey to the Center of the Desk

+Wacky, fast-paced, early middle-grade novel for ages 7 to 10: Harriet the Spy as if written by Tom Angleberger.
 Stuck in tech-phobic Pencilvania, wanna-be reporter Lilly Tran and STEM whiz kid “Carrot” Campbell vow to be a P.E.S.T.
 (Pencilvania Elementary Scientific Threat).
 When they discover a teacher’s unbelievable secret that could destroy the school, and perhaps the town, they must decide what’s more important: pursuing their dreams of winning the science fair or saving the town they despise.

-Little Lead Riding Hood
+Short story: Little Lead Riding Hood

-The Aegis Speaks
+Short story: The Aegis Speaks

-Short story from the perspective of Athena’s shield, which recounts a different version of Medusa’s story in which her monstrousness is a gift, not a punishment.
+A version of Medusa’s story in which her monstrousness is a gift, not a punishment.

-My Grandma, the Alien
+Picture book: My Grandma, the Alien

-When Grandma puts on her cape and announces she’s going home, the child eagerly awaits the spaceship with her.
+Is Grandma from outer space?
+Why else would she smush bananas into the radiator or put her underwear in the dishwasher?
+Mom and Dad try to explain dementia, but when Grandma puts on her cape and announces she’s going home, the child eagerly awaits the spaceship with her.
 Together, Grandma and grandchild eventually redefine what it means to be family—and to be home.

 An author’s note offers additional information to help children demystify dementia, as well as a few resources.
 I was inspired to write “My Grandma, the Alien” after observing family members with young children handle a grandparent’s memory loss with gentleness and humor, always emphasizing compassion and family connection.